zzzZZ-Zhao/containers/README.md

 # containers
-Containers to packagev the required sofwaare to execute CWL.
+Containers to package the required sofwaare to execute CWL.
 The container will include the following:

 1- raw2mzdb
 2- mzdb2mgf (not in bio.tools)